nizaevka/mlshell/docs/source/README.rst

 Build
 -----

-You can build the documentation locally.
+You can build the documentation locally, in docs/ run terminal commands:

 .. code:: sh